stb-tester/stb-tester/docs/stbt.1.rst

 All parameters that can be passed to the stbt tools can also be specified in configuration files.
-Configuration is searched for in the following files (with later files taking precedence):
+Configuration is searched for in the following files (with earlier files taking precedence):

-1. /etc/stbt/stbt.conf
+1. $STBT_CONFIG_FILE
 2. ~/.config/stbt/stbt.conf
-3. $STBT_CONFIG_FILE
+3. /etc/stbt/stbt.conf

 $STBT_CONFIG_FILE is a colon-separated list of files where the item specified at the beginning takes precedence.